An Empty Paddock Has My Name On it!

 No words are required to describe the scene here!
 It’s at this point when things look such a mess that a gal must hold on to her vision!
 It’s easy to get a sinking feeling that nothing will ever come together, but in a day or so it will start to look just as I had imagined.

 Finally some order!
 And a blank canvas to plant out all sorts of lovely herbs, vegetables, salads and flowers.
 I am starting to feel I’m making real progress at this stage and it helps me to begin the process of settling into my new house and turning it into a home.

-This frumpy area is now looking clean and chic, and I can start to see how this will all look.
+This frumpy area is now a blank canvas and I can start to see how this will all look.
 I liked the idea of working around the large standard rose that has grown up here because it gives an organic shape to follow for this area.
 By mirroring the canopy of the rose - which is the gorgeous French rose, Crepuscule - the circular bed below looks natural in its setting.

 The overall shape of the area is rectangular, so I have the form of the corners to work with, which appeals to me.
 I’m not one for rambling, higgedly piggedly gardens.
 I like order, structure, neatness, all of which I know is a reaction to the chaos I’ve experienced.
 This is how deeply personal a garden can be, reflecting the thoughts and feelings deep in our heart and mind.
 No need for psychotherapy here, as it’s all laid out - literally - in the design of my garden!